 NOTE 4: When the UE has registered in both N1 mode and S1 mode, it is up to UE implementation to maintain the registration update to date in both N1 mode and S1 mode.

 See subclause 6.1.4 for coordination between 5GSM and ESM.

+See subclause 4.8.2.3.y for interworking between E-UTRA connected to EPC and N3IWF connected to 5GCN.